 Step 5) Add the crown.
 For the crown, I marked halfway in from the edge of the top to get my measurements for my cuts.

 Step 6) Sand and fill in any holes with wood filler.
 Apply your chosen paint or stain and protect it with a sealer.
-I used Varathane Antique White and Mixwax Dark Walnut.
+I used black flat spray paint for the larger lanterns and layered Varathane Antique White and Mixwax Dark Walnut for the smaller lantern.
 To add a rustic worn look, sand your lanterns after you stain or paint them.
 Then I applied a spar urethane sealer.

 As an option add handles.
 You can either use wire, a chain, or a very long gummy worm.
-I made rope handles (tutorial to come) and attached them to the crown of the lanterns.
+I made rope handles and attached them to the crown of the lanterns.
 Then I placed them by my front door.